Scaling your Adwords lead generation would be great, right?

 - We implemented a split testing strategy

-Big changes to the ads = Big changes to the performance.
+Big changes to ads = big changes to performance.

-For example here is an example of a wide split test.
-As you can see we completely changed to USP / Offer
+For example, here’s an example of a wide split test.
+As you can see, we are changing the ad’s USP/offer.

 Ad copy 2.
 (This focused on the free 18 month class retake USP)

-In total we tested around 6 ads with different USPs to see which one performed the best.
+In total we tested around 6 ads, each with different USPs, to see which one performed the best.

-Once we narrowed down which offers worked the best we then started to refine the ads further by testing things such as:
+Once we narrowed down which offers worked best, we then started to refine the ads further by testing things such as:

 - Displaying trademarks within the ad copy